 Chapter 3: Sex Offender Typologies

 Sexual violence remains a serious social problem with devastating consequences.
-However, scarcity of resources within the criminal justice system continues to impede the battle against sexual violence.
+However, resource scarcity within the criminal justice system continues to impede the battle against sexual violence.
 The challenge of "making society safer" not only includes the need for resources, but also requires a comprehensive understanding of accurate offense patterns and risk.
-(For a discussion of adult "Sex Offender Risk Assessment," see chapter 6 in the Adult section.)
-This knowledge may be used to devise offense typologies, or classification systems, that will inform decisions regarding investigation, sentencing, treatment, and supervision.
-(For more on "Effectiveness of Treatment for Adult Sex Offenders," see chapter 7 in the Adult section.)
+(For a discussion of adult "Sex Offender Risk Assessment," see Chapter 6 in the Adult section.)
+This knowledge may be used to devise offense typologies, or classification systems, that will inform decisions regarding investigation, sentencing, treatment and supervision.
+(For more on "Effectiveness of Treatment for Adult Sex Offenders," see Chapter 7 in the Adult section.)

 Summary of Research Findings

 The majority of theories regarding sexual deviance postulate that sexual offenders specialize in types of victims and/or offenses (Simon, 1997).
 Researchers have developed specific classification-unique offender characteristics (Knight & Prentky, 1990; Simon et al., 1992).
 Most of these typologies imply that victimization (i.e., who is a potential victim) is linked to the specific type of sexual offender (e.g., rapists sexually assault adults/peers, child sexual abusers sexually assault children).